yangfcm/algorithm-js/readme.md

    Test if a given number is a prime(质数)

-`/solution` - Generic algorithm problems and solutions
+`/assorted` - Assorted algorithm problems and solutions

 1. `maxProfit.js`